 Valid passport

-Your passport must be valid for at least the entire period you plan to stay in Belarus.
-No minimum validity beyond departure is required by Belarusian law, but airlines may enforce a 3-month validity rule — check with your carrier before flying.
+Your passport must be valid for the full duration of your stay in Belarus.
+No minimum validity beyond departure is required, but airlines may enforce 6 months — check with your carrier before flying.

 Required